 What if you are looking for truly no-maintenance plants?
 Well, about the only plant that truly requires no maintenance is an evergreen of some kind, but the ones we've discussed here are very close.
 The problem with a plant that requires zero maintenance is that it tends to not offer as much beauty in the landscape.

 Stick with low maintenance.
 For the small amount of effort that you have to put into the garden, the reward is well worth it.

 Well, there you have it.
 You can add plenty of beautiful landscape plants to your yard without a lot of work.
-These 5 low maintenance plants will beautify your yard without turning you into a full time gardener.
+These five low-maintenance plants will beautify your yard without turning you into a full-time gardener.